 Game play wise it does not disappoint.
 The mix of game mechanics makes it very interesting.
 Card drafting and hand management play a part, so does area control and a battle mechanic which isn't completely random and determined by dice.

-Each Clan comes with two different warriors,
+Each Clan comes with two different warriors, a Leader and a Longboat |

 The game is fairly easy to teach and the clan boards have all the actions and costs detailed on them as a reminder.
 It is still a slightly heavier game so not something I would teach to non-gamers but it is easy to learn for gamers.
 It also offers plenty of strategy so should keep people engaged.
 I also found it fits into a good time scale, it is maybe 1-1.5 hours and that feels about right for the game play.
 Any longer and it might start to outstay it's welcome and any less and you'd feel like it was cut short before you could really get going.